dbrattli/aioreactive/README.md

     assert result == [2, 3, 1]
 ```

-The `aioreactive.testing` module provides a test `Stream` that may delay sending values, and test `AnonymousAsyncObserver` that records all events.
+The `aioreactive.testing` module provides a test `AsyncStream` that may delay sending values, and test `AnonymousAsyncObserver` that records all events.
 These two classes helps you with testing in virtual time.

 ```python
 @pytest.yield_fixture()